rolandjlevy/express-basic-save-json-to-local-file/README.md

 ### Welcome to Tasty Treats! 🍰

-Connect with your local bakery with this inquiry form made with Node, Express and EJS which reads data from and writes data to a json file.
+Connect with your local bakery **Tasty Treats** with this inquiry form made with Node, Express and EJS which reads data from and writes data to a json file.
 All inquiries can be viewed in a table with the latest showing first.
 Each one can be deleted.

 ## Links 🔗